 In addition, recreational activity providers often require riders to sign a liability waiver that can limit their liability for personal injuries.
 However even where a disclaimer or waiver is enforceable, if your injury results from the activity provider failing to exercise reasonable care, such as by providing faulty equipment or not training their staff properly, you may have a right to sue.

-If you have signed a liability waiver and are injured, its best to speak with a lawyer about your options.
+If you have signed a liability waiver and are injured, its best to speak with an injury compensation lawyer about your options.
 They can look at the specific circumstances and the waiver you signed and tell you whether or not you still have rights.

 In general terms, the amount of compensation is gauged by comparing what your life was like before the injury and what it is like now as a result of the injury.
 Therefore, someone whose injury has had a greater impact on their life will be entitled to more compensation than someone whose injury has had only minimal impact.